 8. Spookify the Roof

-When you’re done with the walls, use more icing to secure the roof, then make it just as fabulous as the rest of the house: Break up some thin chocolate cookies and use icing to layer them onto the roof to create ragged shingles.
+Use more icing to secure the roof, then make it just as fabulous as the rest of the house: Break up some thin chocolate cookies and use icing to layer them onto the roof to create ragged shingles.
 When your roof is covered, give it some creepy eyes, too!

 9. Add Ice Cream Cone Accents

 To make your turrets, start with the chocolate ice cream cones.
-Pipe black icing outside base of each cone.
+Pipe black icing outside the base of each cone.
 Place on a piece of parchment paper and decorate with purple pearl sprinkles and candies.